koroglu/wlsmon/readme.md

     mvn liberty:dev

-To launch the test page, open your browser at the following URL
+To launch the test page, open your browser at the following URL, please change server.xml file accordingly for different customer env.

     http://localhost:9080/index.html

 ## Next Step

-Leave the server-a server running and proceed with the instructions contained in `demo/service-b/readme.md`.
+Leave the wlsmon server running and proceed with the instructions contained in `readme.md`.

 ## Specification examples